ericho/minion/README.md

 minion --aggregator 192.168.100.14:1234"
 ```

-Currently there's no an aggregator defined, so the 1234 port should be opened by another tool, like `nc`.
+Currently there's no aggregator defined, so the 1234 port should be opened by another tool, like `nc`.

 ## TODO